AnalogJ/scrutiny/README.md

 [![](docs/dashboard.png)](https://imgur.com/a/5k8qMzS)

 # Introduction

+> WARNING: Once the [InfluxDB](https://github.com/AnalogJ/scrutiny/tree/influxdb) branch is merged, Scrutiny will use both sqlite and InfluxDB for data storage.
+Unfortunately, this may not be backwards compatible with the database structures in the master (sqlite only) branch.

 If you run a server with more than a couple of hard drives, you're probably already familiar with S.M.A.R.T and the `smartd` daemon.
 If not, it's an incredible open source project described as the following: